dibalikpohon/songdb/README.md

 # songdb
-Song Database using Go with Echo framework
+Song Database written in Go with Echo framework

 I created this repository to practice my Go skills.
 I am trying to create REST API running with Echo framework.